 VA Home Appraisal

-Don’t be fooled, this appraisal and inspection is done for the VA, not you.
+Don’t be fooled.
+The VA home appraisal and inspection are done for the VA, not you.
 However, it does have some benefits for you.
 First, it is another opinion on the value of the house.
-House pricing is such crap and filled with insanity but it helps you know you are not paying more than the ridiculous concept of ‘market value’.
-I should write a rant about this, it basically boils down to why should I pay more just because some idiot down the street paid a lot of money for a somewhat similar house?
+House pricing is such crap and filled with insanity, but it helps you know you are not paying more than the ridiculous concept of market value.
+I should write a rant about this.
+It basically boils down to why should I pay more just because some idiot down the street overpaid for a somewhat similar house?
 There is no invisible hand.

 Anyway, another benefit is that the home has to meet the standards of livability.
-The VA is also on the hook so they will not guarantee ‘fixer uppers’ so don’t even try to get one of these types of houses with a VA home loan.
-They will check similar items as the inspector you hire but they have to check off certain boxes.
-Some requirements are a working stove and heating system, along with a good foundation and access to water, sewer, and power.
-Any gas appliances need to be properly vented no mold or leaky pipes, things like that.
+The VA is also on the hook, so they will not guarantee ‘fixer uppers’.
+Don’t even try to get one of these types of houses with a VA home loan.
+They will check similar items as the inspector you hire, but they have other items to check off.
+Some requirements are a working stove and heating system, along with a good foundation, and access to water, sewer, and power.
+Any gas appliances need to be properly vented, no mold or leaky pipes, things like that.

 If you are getting a rural property, be aware that there are more hoops to jump through if the house uses its own well.

-This is required and you have to pay for it.
+This inspection is required, and you have to pay for it.
 The fees vary depending on the state you live in.
 I had to pay $800 for it.
 This was $500 more than my home inspector spending 3 hours at the property.

 Do not forgo your own inspection; the VA won’t care about some defects that you might care very much about.
 The VA’s inspection does not guarantee the house is free of serious defects.

 The VA charges a funding fee to help pay for this awesome program.
-It ranges from 0.05% to 3.3% of the purchase price depending on if you are active duty or reserves or a vet and whether it is your first home or not, a manufactured home, and if you did put money down.
+It ranges from 0.05% to 3.3% of the purchase price depending on if you are active duty, or reserves, or a vet, and whether it is your first home or not.
+Other criteria, is it a manufactured home, and if you did put money down.
 The fees are detailed here.

 Ways to reduce and flatten your cost of living

 Buying a home is a great way to flatten your costs of living.
-Of course, things like electricity, sewer and property taxes all seem to increase every year but you might be able to do something about some of it.
-All of that is rolled into rent along with a profit margin for your landlord so buying at least removes that.
+Of course, things like electricity, sewer, and property taxes all seem to increase every year.
+You might be able to do something about some of it.
+All of that is rolled into rent along with a profit margin for your landlord, so buying at least removes that annoyance.

 Most states have benefits for vets and particularly disabled vets.
-This can range from property tax reduction and in some taxes no property taxes at all.
-The benefits and requirements vary from state to state and link to each state can be found here.
+This can range from property tax reduction, and in some, taxes no property taxes at all.
+The benefits and requirements vary from state to state, and links to each state can be found here.

 In my state, you have to be 100% and permanently disabled and make less than $42,000 or so.
-Happily, my disability money is not counted as income so I qualify for the biggest discount.
-My property valuation for tax purposes gets frozen and then reduced 60% and only those taxes that were approved by my city counsel, county commissioners or state legislature count.
-All the taxes and levies put to the people for a vote like fire, roads and school bonds are 100% exempt.
-My county is taking for freaking ever to approve me but I estimate I will save $160 a month, minimum.
+Happily, my disability money is not counted as income, so I qualify for the biggest discount.
+My property valuation for tax purposes gets frozen and then reduced 60% and only those taxes that were approved by my city council, county commissioners, or state legislature count.
+All the taxes and levies put to the people for a vote like fire, roads, and school bonds are 100% exempt.
+My county is taking for freaking ever to approve me, but I estimate I will save $160 a month, minimum.
 It might be closer to $200.
-I pay around $280 a month on property taxes so that will be a nice discount and since my valuation is frozen, increases will be very minor since I have to pay so few items under the banner of property taxes.
-I will also get a 25% discount on my sewer bill which is a small amount but just more money to be saved.
+I pay around $280 a month on property taxes, so that will be a nice discount, and since my valuation is frozen, increases will be very minor since I have to pay so few items under the banner of property taxes.
+I will also get a 25% discount on my sewer bill, which is a small amount but just more money to be saved.